How 'Grinch Bots' Are Ruining Online Christmas Shopping - Slashdot

 Actually, Smith warned that this sort of rent seeking needs to be regulated lest the economy go in the dumper.

+He was thinking of absolutely anything that might sell in the marketplace.
+If scalpers were creating a toothpick shortage, that would also be proper subject for regulation.

 Some do-gooding politician failed basic economics.
-(Score:3, Insightful)
+(Score:4, Insightful)

 and then reselling them at outrageous markups.